bridgingfutures/website-test2/_posts/2025-11-03-two-vital-parliamentary-motions.md

 * **Key Themes:** Automatic visa extensions; route to settlement (ILR); recognising integration and contribution; addressing uncertainty; noting limits of the 18-month UPE scheme.
 * **Current Number of Signatures (as of 16 December 2025):** **40** MPs.

-We express our gratitude to the authors and supporters of this motion for raising the need for certainty — and a route to settlement — in a clear, practical way.

 ➡️ **Link to EDM #2191 text:** <https://edm.parliament.uk/early-day-motion/64614/>

-**EDMs rarely lead to immediate policy change on their own — but every signature is a public signal that stability for Ukrainians matters.**
-The more MPs who sign these EDMs, the stronger the signal to the Government that **certainty of status** and a **route to settlement** matter.
+We express our gratitude to the authors and supporters of this motions for raising the need for certainty — and a route to settlement — in a clear, practical way.

 ---